KaisoX24/YouTube-Video-Collector/README.md

-# 📺 YouTube Playlist Collector
+# 📺 YouTube Video Collector

 This is a Streamlit web app that lets you fetch all videos from multiple YouTube channels using their handles, organize them into virtual playlists, and filter them by date, title, or channel — all visually with thumbnails and clickable video links.